High Expectations and Rigorous Instruction

 Guiding Questions:

-What are the school’s goals and metrics specifically related to equity and cultural responsiveness?
-Are they connected to the school’s mission and values?
+What are the school's and goals?
+Are they connected to the school's mission and values?

 Exploring

-Our school has few goals and associated metrics that are specifically related to equity and cultural responsiveness.
+Our school's goals and associated metrics are generally not related to equity and cultural responsiveness.

 Growing

-Our school has goals and associated metrics specifically related to equity and cultural responsiveness.
+Our school's goals and associated metrics are specifically related to equity and cultural responsiveness.

 Utilizing

-Our school has goals and associated metrics specifically related to equity and cultural responsiveness that are directly linked to achieving our mission and values.
+Our school's goals and associated metrics are specifically related to equity and cultural responsiveness and are directly linked to our mission and values.

 Transforming

-Our school has goals and associated metrics specifically related to equity and cultural responsiveness that are directly linked to achieving our mission and values and they are regularly monitored and updated
+Our school's goals and associated metrics are specifically related to equity and cultural responsiveness, are directly linked to our mission and values, and are regularly monitored and updated.

 Selected Rating: None